LIV2/lide.device/README.md

 * 68030-TK2

 `BootCDFileSystem` must be flashed to the second bank of the ROM.
-This can be acheived on RIPPLE and 68EC020-TK boards using `lideflash` i.e
+This can be achieved on RIPPLE and 68EC020-TK boards using `lideflash` i.e
 `lideflash -C BootCDFileSystem`

 ## Large drive (>4GB) support